janosgyerik/shellscripts/README.txt

 	Properly unrar files in directories containing spaces in their names.

 upcase.sh
-	Rename specified files to all lowercase letters.
+	Rename files to all uppercase letters.

 var.awk
 	TODO

 wav2mp3.sh
-	Convert wav files specified on the command line to mp3.
+	Convert WAV files to MP3 using bladeenc or lame

 wma2mp3.sh
-	TODO
+	Convert WAV files to MP3 using mplayer, and bladeenc or lame